carbon-design-system/gatsby-theme-carbon/README.md

   Gatsby Theme Carbon
 </h1>

+> :exclamation:  This project is no longer managed by the Carbon Design System team
+> and is currently maintained by community contributions.

 The Gatsby Carbon theme includes all the configuration you need to build a beautiful site inspired by the [Carbon Design System](https://www.carbondesignsystem.com).

 ## Resources